| |

 How I Got Where I Am Today

 Oh, Boy!
-I got excuses … a lot of ’em.
-I kept mulling them over in my head and decided it was time to get all those excuses and … ahem … facts … on paper.
+I had a lot of excuses.
+I kept mulling them over in my head and decided it was time to get all those excuses and, ahem, facts, on paper.
+Here are a few:

 Name them and then do something about them.
 That’s the whole goal here.
 Those excuses can’t be dirty little secrets when you write them down.